pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 The “cooling-off” period is a relatively new provision introduced to reduce impulsive divorces and help address China’s declining birth rate.
 When I first heard about its introduction and the rationale behind it, I thought whoever came up with it must have been an evil genius who'd read too many poorly written dramas.
 I never expected it to be relevant to me.

-The next day, there was no update - just Dad sharing a photo of a giant liver hemangioma he’d removed, and Mum forwarding viral TikTok videos, usually of someone complaining about life or others, or teaching you not to trust anyone, which has always been her attitude towards every single one of my friends.
+The next day, there was no update – just Dad sharing a photo of a giant liver hemangioma he’d removed, and Mum forwarding viral TikTok videos, usually of someone complaining about life or others, or teaching you not to trust anyone, which has always been her attitude towards every single one of my friends.
 I often look at Dad’s photos closely but never click on Mum’s videos.
 I assume the process concluded uneventfully.
 I do feel bad for their friends, though.
 They used to be able to call one of my parents and get medical advice from two departments.
 Now it’s just one advice per call.

 I guess this fictional story has now reached its end.

 For me it’s a relief.
-I feel ungrateful saying this, but I no longer want anything to do with the Faraway Land - at least not until I can recount its stories with full detachment, like an AI analysing a closed case.
+I feel ungrateful saying this, but I no longer want anything to do with the Faraway Land – at least not until I can recount its stories with full detachment, like an AI analysing a closed case.

 I’ve always enjoyed travelling around East Asia but haven’t got a chance to do so as extensively as I wished.
 It felt wrong to fly all the way to another Asian country or other parts of China without going home first.
 That meant every travel plan had to be built around a visit I never wanted.
 Each time, I’d bring back a few documents or childhood items of personal value, as I couldn’t shake the feeling that one day I would no longer be able to convince myself to return.
-Last Christmas, I took my Chinese driver’s licence - the final item I needed.
+Last Christmas, I took my Chinese driver’s license – the final item I needed.
 With home dissolved, anchor gone, I suppose I’ll be drifting to some unfamiliar waters.

 ------